karra-ormsby/README-generator/README.md

 ![license](./assets/images/licenses.png)

-Once all questions are answered you will see a message in the terminal "Successfully created README.md!"  to indicate that the file creation has been successful.
+Once all questions are answered you will see a message in the terminal "README file successfully created!" to indicate that the file creation has been successful.
 If there has been an issue an error message will appear.

 You can then click on README.md file generated to view it.